Skip to main content

 3. registerComponent(type, …)

-▼ serialized payload (fixed-width binary, one form button/label entry)
+▼ serialized payload (fixed-width binary, one form entry)

 4. a JSON UI control decodes the